|Home | Data | Statistics | Tools | Collaborations | Work with Us | Publications | About | Links|

 The Breast Cancer Surveillance Consortium (BCSC) is a research resource for studies designed to assess the delivery and quality of breast cancer screening and related patient outcomes in the United States.

-The BCSC is a collaborative network of seven mammography registries with linkages to tumor and/or pathology registries.
+The BCSC is a collaborative network of eight mammography registries with linkages to tumor and/or pathology registries.
 The network is supported by a central Statistical Coordinating Center.

 BCSC Mission and Vision Statement: